 Hepatitis A and Typhoid are a very small risk but only from contaminated water supplies in urban areas.
 (12 years in Peru and I have never seen anyone get sick with either of these).

 Diarrhoea – Contracting some kind of stomach bug is not uncommon for people visiting Peru, especially if you are coming from more ‘sanitised’ Western countries.
 Usually it will pass within a few days and the most important thing is to drink plenty of fluids and get some rest until it passes.
 Anti-Diarrhoea drugs are not really recommended as they can interfere with the body’s natural healing response but, of course, are sometimes necessary whilst traveling for long periods.

-Prescription Drugs/Medical Conditions– Full but confidential disclosure on your part regarding any health issues you may have or any prescription/recreational drugs that you are using is extremely important and required before your arrival.
+Prescription Drugs/Medical Conditions– Full but confidential disclosure on your part regarding any health issues and/or mental health issues you may have or any prescription/recreational drugs that you are using is extremely important and required before your arrival.